0-lucas/digital-garden/content/Data-Centric AI/Data-Centric Evaluation.md

 - ##### Collect additional data;
 - ##### Measure or engineer extra features for the specific sample.
 ___
-# Inspecting Isolated Data Points
+# Inspecting isolated data points

 There are a lot of reasons on why a classifier might output a **bad prediction** for a **given example**.
 Some of them are: